SherlockPsy/Life/04_CONTRACT_AGENT.md

 - misinterpret intent
 - overreact
 - underreact
+- escalate
+- withdraw
 - persist in false beliefs

 The system does not correct this.

 Only future evidence may.

 ---

-## VII.
+## VIII.
 CHANGE OVER TIME

 Change is not tracked.
 Change is not computed.

 Change occurs only if:
-- new evidence is written
+- new public evidence is written
 - private ledger entries accumulate
-- future actions reflect that history
+- future behaviour reflects accumulated history

+There are:
-There are no growth variables.
+- no growth variables
-There are no decay variables.
+- no decay variables
+- no internal counters

-Only text.
+Only text persists.

 ---

-## VIII.
+## IX.
 PROHIBITIONS

 This contract forbids:
 - decision trees
 - preference scoring
 - emotional meters
+- optimisation logic
+- behavioural enforcement
+- automatic belief updates
 - hidden motivators
-- automatic belief updates
 - full private ledger loading

 If it cannot be reread later as text, it does not exist.